 Putting assessment, course objectives and graduate outcomes into perspective

-Professor Royce Sadler, Griffith University and the University of Queensland
+Professor Royce Sadler, University of Queensland

 The current national and institutional settings for the assessment of student learning are that graduate attributes, course outcomes, assessment tasks and marking should all be aligned and pull in the same direction.
 This naturally has implications for the way we structure programs and courses and carry out assessment.
 In this address, the relationship between these different aspects is analysed, bearing in mind the various planning and practical constraints within which academic teachers and tutors work.
 Some matters need to be rethought and reworked so as to achieve better outcomes - but without making things more labour intensive than they are now.

 Professor Sadler, an internationally recognised expert on formative assessment design and assessing academic standards at tertiary level, will discuss his views on the relationship between assessment and learning drawn from his influential work in this area over more than three decades.
-View Professor Emeritus Royce Sadler's biography.
+View Honorary Professor Royce Sadler's biography.